knaw-huc/kweepeer/README.md

 **Question 1:** *What do we prefer?
 Are there more arguments that play a role?*

 > (Maarten): I currently have a preference for option 2 as it is more minimalistic and decoupled
+> (Robert): First things first: I *really* like this way of discussing.
+I see option 2 as part of option 1. aybe as a core module?
+I don't really see two alternatives, as the Globalise project the described functionality of option 1.

 ## Technologies